-There are certain jobs which specifically require a DBS application, which is to ensure that individuals who apply for a job with an organisation are deemed suitable for the role.
+There are certain jobs that specifically require a DBS application, which is to ensure that individuals who apply for a job with an organisation are deemed suitable for the role.
 This is a criminal record check to filter unsuitable people from working, or coming into contact with, vulnerable adults and/or children.

 Many people aren’t aware of what shows up on a DBS check, exactly.

 The three types of DBS checks disclose varying levels of information for employers.
 To summarise:

 - Basic DBS check – this only shows unspent convictions.

 - Standard DBS check – this shows spent and unspent convictions, cautions, reprimands and warnings.

 - Enhanced DBS check – this shows the same as a Standard DBS, as well as any other information a local police force deems relevant to an application.
 An Enhanced DBS application is sometimes completed alongside a Children or Adults’ barred list check.

 It would be difficult to find a logical argument against applying for a DBS check online, but in practice, many people can often become concerned with what a DBS check shows.
 This is particularly true for people who have had minor brushes with the law.

 One of the most common concerns is around driving offences.
 Many are unsure whether their offences are going to be disclosed to an employer, once they receive their DBS online application.

 Driving offences can, of course, range from relatively minor offences to ones which have serious implications and consequences.